Roles at Holy Cross

 Consultant in Rehabilitation Medicine and Medical Officers - review patients’ progress and medication; provide advice and treatment.

 Nurses and Health Care Assistants - provide round the clock, high quality care and support to patients, families and friends.
 Specialist nurses support the wider team to ensure patients are medically stable.

-Occupational Therapist and Assistants – maximise the potential of individual patients’ by translating movement into functional activities.
+Occupational Therapist and Assistants – maximise the potential of individual patients by translating movement into functional activities.
 For example, a small movement in a finger means a patient could operate a switch to access a communication aid or environmental controls.
-They play a key role in assessing a patient’s level of awareness and cognitive function.
+Occupational therapists and assistants play a key role in assessing a patient’s level of awareness and cognitive function.

 Speech and Language Therapist – is involved in all aspects of a patient’s communication such as verbal expression, understanding, helping patients to overcome the disabling nature of communication difficulties as far as they are able.
 The Therapist has specialist knowledge about swallowing difficulties and will assess and advise as necessary.

 Consultant Neuropsychologist - assesses and advises on cognitive difficulties such as memory, concentration, changes in behaviour as well as helping patients cope with the emotional aspect of their illness/injury.